(Each student is provided one enrichment class as part of the core curriculum covered tuition.)

 Storybook Theatre: In this unique combination of storytelling and experimental theatre, children will get to act out some of their favorite scenes from some of the most beloved children’s books.
 (3-6 yrs.)

-Theatre 101: This is a great class for the want-to-be actor!
+Acting 1: This is a great class for the want-to-be actor!
 We will introduce the world of acting through warm-up exercises, drama games, short skits, and improv!
-(7-11 yrs.)
+(7-12 yrs.)

 Voice classes:

-Group Voice Class 2: 12-18 yrs.
-Have you always wanted to learn to sing!
+Group Voice Class 2: 13-18 yrs.
+Have you always wanted to learn to sing?
 Then this class is for you.
 Learn songs and how to use your voice and have fun with your friends!
 Learn several group songs as well as solos.

-Open to students age 8 and up; grouped by age.
+Open to students ages 8 and up, divided by age.

 Cello Only Enrichment Classes

-Scott Walker teaches this exciting class to cello students.
-In this class, students will explore the lyrical folk tunes of Irish music and will get to perform together at the end of the week.
+Crystal Plohman teaches this exciting new class to cello students.
+In this class, students will explore the genre of American folk and fiddle music in fun new ways on the cello and viola.

-Open to cello students age 9 and up, in Book 3 and up.
+Open to cello and viola students Book 2 and up.

 CelloRock!